andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

    consistent-ids?))
 ```

-With the `::items-with-manifest` spec we can generate a large amount of test data for our performance test.
+With the `::items-with-manifest` spec finished we can now generate a large amount of test data for our performance test.

 ```clojure
 => (gen/generate (s/gen ::items-with-manifest))